-We share your personal data with the following categories of companies so that we can administer your pet’s health plan.
+We share your personal data with the following groups so that we can administer your pet’s health plan.

 - Companies that help us administer your pet’s health plan such as:

-- Technology service providers that support our IT, host our websites and help us analyse the data we hold
+- Technology service providers that support our IT, host our websites and help us analyse the data we hold; and

-- IVC Evidensia companies where they assist us in providing our services to you
+- IVC companies where they assist us in providing our services to you;

 - Where any part of our business is outsourced, sold, or merged, and where permitted by law, we will share your data with the new provider so that we may continue to provide services to you.
 They may use your personal data in the same way as set out in this policy.
 We will of course inform you of any such change and give you an opportunity to opt out of your data being shared with a new provider.

 Before we share your data with any third party, we will check: